The University of Tasmania is subject to the Public Interest Disclosures Act 2002 (the PID Act).

 Anyone wishing to make a disclosure under the Act can contact the Vice-Chancellor or the University's Protected Disclosure Coordinator, Jane Beaumont, General Counsel, Executive Director Legal and Risk, on Legal.Office@utas.edu.au or to the Ombudsman toll free 1800 001 170.

-Information about what a disclosure can be about can be accessed here:
+Information about what a disclosure can be about can be accessed at Receiving, assessing and investigating a disclosure.

 Information for Contractors